ChrisB9/ChrisB9/config/data/markdown/de/readinglist.md

+> I am going to re-work this page to include more topics on social injustice.
+> In the last two years a lot has happened, that needs to be addressed
+> The climate crisis and racism, the rise of the right wing and misinformation are probably one of most pressing

 The following links are books and organizations, in english and german, that either help creating a better future or are giving insight into why we need to change something.
 I am no expert in any of these topics and make lots of mistakes myself here.
-The reason this page exists, is, that there needs to be as much platform as possible to make a change possible.
+The reason this page exists, is, that there needs to be as much platform as possible to create momentum.

-The (growing list of) links mostly feature the topics of racism/discrimination and climate change.
+The (growing list of) links mostly feature the topics of racism/discrimination and climate crisis.

 ### Organizationen und Websiten